Air Duct Cleaning

 - Our technicians will greet you and carefully review the services you have requested, explaining our air duct cleaning procedure in detail.

-- Your home will be ready for air duct cleaning, ensuring that all vents and returns are accessible, and putting protective flooring covers and corner guards where necessary.
+- Your house will be ready for air duct cleaning, ensuring that all vents and returns are accessible, and putting protective flooring covers and corner guards where necessary.

-- Our technicians will seal your vents and returns before the duct cleaning starts, and place your ac ducts under negative pressure to maximize air flow.
+- Our technicians will carefully seal your vents and returns before the duct cleaning begins, and place your ac ducts under negative pressure to maximize air flow.

-- We’ll join a strong vacuum device to your primary trunk line, which will collect dust, dirt, mold and other contaminants that are dislodged through the air duct cleaning.
+- We’ll join a solid vacuum device to your main trunk line, which will collect dust, dirt, mold and other contaminants that are dislodged through the air duct cleaning.

-- High driven compressed air whips will be set into the ductwork to dislodge the dirt and debris, which will be collected in the containment unit.
+- High pressured compressed air whips will be set into the ductwork to dislodge the dirt and debris, which will be collected in the containment unit.

-- Following the duct cleaning process is complete, we will seal the access hole on your primary trunk line with a metallic access panel, based on NADCA criteria.
+- After the duct cleaning process is complete, we will seal the access hole on your main trunk line with a metal access panel, according to NADCA criteria.

 - Our technician will review your air duct cleaning job with you to ensure your satisfaction, and answer any questions you might have.